Levi Miller: Career

 Miller appeared in the film A Heartbeat Away (2012) and in short films such as Akiva (2010) and Great Adventures (2012).
 He was selected by the film's director Joe Wright for the role of Peter Pan in Pan.
 He appeared in Red Dog: True Blue where he played Mick.

 In 2015, he was named ambassador for Polo, the Ralph Lauren kids' fall campaign.

 In 2016, Miller starred as Luke in the psychological horror Christmas-themed film Better Watch Out where the young Australian actor's performance was highly regarded by film critics.
-He played Charlie Bucktin in the film adaptation of Australian novel Jasper Jones.
+He played Charlie Bucktin in the film adaptation of the Australian novel Jasper Jones.

 In 2018, he played Calvin O'Keefe in the American fantasy adventure A Wrinkle in Time.
 The next year, he played Leo in the film American Exit (2019).
 Miller also played Bejamin Lane in the sports drama film Streamline (2021).
-In 2022, Miller was cast in the superhero film Kraven the Hunter.
+In 2024, Miller appeared in the superhero film Kraven the Hunter.
+He is set to star in the film Shiver and the TV series Bloodaxe.